zohaf/search-bar/README.md

 ### How to run this project on your machine?

-1: Clone this repository on to your local machine. [more information](https://support.atlassian.com/bitbucket-cloud/docs/clone-a-git-repository/)
+1: Clone this repository on to your local machine. [more information](https://support.atlassian.com/bitbucket-cloud/docs/clone-a-git-repository/) If you have downloaded this project, ignore this step.

 2: Install all the packages with: